Car hacking: attack & defense challenge 2020

 2) Final round dataset of host's attack session

-In final round, only stationary status traffic was collected for safety reason.
+In the final round, only stationary status traffic was collected for safety reason.

 Normal: Normal traffic in CAN bus.

-Attack: Attack traffic injected.
+Attack: Injected attack CAN messages.
 Four types of attacks are included: Flooding, Spoofing, Replay, Fuzzing.